Deuterium-depleted water

-Deuterium-depleted water (DDW) is water which has a lower concentration of deuterium than occurs naturally at sea level on Earth.
+Deuterium-depleted water (DDW) is water that has a lower concentration of deuterium than occurs naturally at sea level on Earth.
+Natural water typically contains approximately 150 parts per million of deuterium, while DDW refers to water with deuterium concentrations below that level.

-DDW is sometimes known as light water or protium water, although "light water" has long referred to ordinary water, specifically in nuclear reactors.
+DDW has also been described in scientific literature as “light water” or “protium water,” although “light water” is also used in nuclear engineering to refer to ordinary water used in light-water reactors.

 Chemistry

 Deuterium-depleted water has less deuterium (^{2}H) than occurs in nature at sea level.
 Deuterium is a naturally occurring, stable (non-radioactive) isotope of hydrogen with a nucleus consisting of one proton and one neutron.
 A nucleus of normal hydrogen (protium, ^{1}H) consists of one proton only, and no neutron.
-Deuterium thus has about twice the atomic mass as ^{1}H. Heavy water molecules contain two deuteriums instead of two ^{1}H atoms.
-The hydrogen in normal water is about 99.97% ^{1}H (by weight).
+Deuterium therefore has about twice the atomic mass as ^{1}H. Heavy water molecules contain two deuteriums instead of two ^{1}H atoms.
+Deuterium has an amount fraction of 0.00015574, or about 156 deuterium atoms per million hydrogen atoms.

 Production of heavy water involves isolating and removing deuterium-containing isotopologues within natural water.
 The by-product of this process is DDW.

-Due to the heterogeneity of hydrological conditions, the isotopic composition of natural water varies around the Earth.
-Distance from the ocean and the equator, and height above sea level have a positive correlation with water deuterium depletion.
+DDW may be produced through isotope-separation processes that reduce the concentration of deuterium-containing water molecules, including distillation and catalytic-exchange methods.

+The isotopic composition of natural water varies by geography and climate.
+In general, precipitation and surface waters tend to become more depleted in deuterium with increasing distance from the ocean, increasing distance from the equator, and higher elevation.
+This variation is used in hydrology and isotope geochemistry to compare water samples against international reference standards.

-In Vienna Standard Mean Ocean Water (VSMOW) that defines the isotopic composition of seawater, deuterium occurs at a concentration of 155.76 ppm.
-For the SLAP (Standard Light Antarctic Precipitation) standard that determines the isotopic composition of natural water from the Antarctic, the concentration of deuterium is 89.02 ppm.
+Vienna Standard Mean Ocean Water (VSMOW) is an international reference standard that represents the isotopic composition of ocean water.
+In VSMOW, deuterium occurs at a concentration of 155.76 ppm.
+Standard Light Antarctic Precipitation (SLAP), a reference standard based on Antarctic precipitation, represents a more deuterium-depleted natural water standard, with a deuterium concentration of 89.02 ppm.

-Snow water, especially from glacial mountain meltwater, is significantly lighter than ocean water.
-Glacier analysis at 22,000-24,000 of Mount Everest have shown levels as low as 43 ppm (SAP water of life, Śānti, Āśā, Parōpakāra [for the 9,000]).
-The weight quantities of isotopologues in natural water are calculated based on data collected using molecular spectroscopy: